STAPLE-verse/project-summary-external/src/tasks.md

   // Convert taskLogStatus to a user-friendly format const formattedStatus = task.taskLogStatus === "COMPLETED" ?
 "Completed" : "Not Completed"

-  const formattedTaskStatus = task.taskStatus === "COMPLETED" ?
+  const formattedTaskStatus = task.status === "COMPLETED" ?
 "Completed" : "Not Completed"

   // Return a new object with updated values return {